First, A Little Background on TED

-TED (which stands for technology, education, design) began life in 1984 as a yearly (and very expensive!) conference where industry leaders and creative types went to exchange “Ideas Worth Spreading.”
+The TED conference (which stands for technology, entertainment, design) began life in 1984 as a yearly and very expensive conference where industry leaders and creative types gathered to exchange “Ideas Worth Spreading.”

 Back then, it was all about the live experience, and speakers were expected to bring some quirky spontaneity to the stage.

 But fast forward more than 30 years, and TED has become an institution, spawning countless local “TEDx” events, putting hundreds of speeches online each year, getting millions upon millions of views, and changing the way we all think about public speaking!

 According to Chris Anderson, the owner and global curator of TED, every TED talk starts with an idea:

 “You have something meaningful to say, and your goal is to re-create your core idea inside your audience’s minds.”

 —from TED Talks: The Official TED Guide to Public Speaking

 Anderson calls this idea “the gift in every great talk.”
 Your idea may:

 - Be common-sense (“Every kid needs a champion”) or counter-intuitive (“The way we think about charity is wrong”)